Ogden, North Carolina

 Ogden is a census-designated place (CDP) in New Hanover County, North Carolina, United States.
-It is both a suburb of the city of Wilmington and part of the Wilmington Metropolitan Statistical Area.
-The population was 6,766 at the 2010 census, up from 5,481 in 2000.
+The CDP is both a suburb of the city of Wilmington and part of the Wilmington Metropolitan Statistical Area.
+The population was 8,200 at the 2020 census, up from 6,766 in 2010.
+Ogden is located in the statistical township of Harnett.
+Ogden was first listed as a CDP at the 1980 United States Census.

 Recent developments

 A Census-designated place north of Wilmington, Ogden has become increasingly developed and populated since the late 1990s.
 This development was furthered by Ogden's location between the luxurious residential communities of Porter's Neck to the north, Middle Sound Loop in the middle, and Landfall to the south.
 Ogden is also fairly close to Figure Eight Island, an island community north of Wrightsville Beach.
-The Ogden area currently contains several grocery stores, including two Harris Teeters, drug stores, and many well reputed restaurants.
+The Ogden area currently contains several grocery stores, drug stores, and many restaurants.